MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/vpn-deploy-nps.md

 6. Click **OK**.
 The VPN Server appears in the list of RADIUS clients that are configured on the NPS server.

-## STEP 6: Configure Network Policy for VPN Connections
+## STEP 6: Configure Network Policy Server for VPN Connections

 You can use this procedure to configure NPS as a RADIUS server on your organization network.